gamboc/determinant-calculator/README.md

 # Determinant calculator
 Simple program in Java that calculcates the determinant of a matrix.

-For now you need to edit the main funcition in the Determinant.java file to get a different matrix.
-Soon won't be neccesary.
+The user is asked to enter the size of the matrix, then to enter row-by-row the values in the matrix.
+After that the program will return the determinant of the matrix.